-Another reason losing fake followers isn’t a bad thing is that the algorithm shows your post to roughly 10% of your followers to start with.
+Another reason losing fake followers isn’t a bad thing is that the algorithm starts with showing your post to roughly 10% of your followers.
 As the post gets engagement, the algorithm shows it to more people.
 If fake followers are counted in that original 10%, you’re really missing out.

 Additionally, the algorithm factors in not just engagement, but how quickly that engagement is received after the post goes up and how long users view your post.
 For this, it’s important that you’re using a business account and taking advantage of the analytics and data this provides.
 With a few simple clicks or taps – depending on whether you’re on your computer or phone – you can see which posts garnered the most engagement, what time(s) your audience is online and more likely to engage with your content, which types of posts your audience responded to most, and more.
-As you keep an eye on these insights, patterns will start to emerge, and you’ll be able to create more and more engagement-garnering content, which will make Instagram an increasingly more viable outlet for your business.
+As you keep an eye on these insights, patterns will start to emerge.
+You’ll be able to create more engagement-garnering content.
+This will make Instagram an increasingly more viable outlet for your business.

 One more thing to note about the algorithm: It can deem your account unresponsive.
 If that happens, you’ll be lucky if your posts get shown even to that 10% of your followers!
 The way to avoid this is to respond or reply to all comments and direct messages ASAP.
 (The rumor mill says that your account can be punished as soon as an hour after the comment goes up on your post or the DM is sent.
 This is unsubstantiated, though.)